kestra-io/docs/content/docs/15.how-to-guides/http-request.md

 How to make a HTTP Request inside of your flow.

+You can make HTTP Requests directly inside of a flow as well as get outputs from the responses.

+In this guide, we'll walk you through what HTTP Requests are and how you can make the 4 most common ones inside of Kestra.

 ## What is a HTTP Request?

 Hypertext Transfer Protocol (better known as HTTP) requests are messages sent between a client and server to request something.